jeanCarloMachado/vim-toop/README.md

 # Toop

 Toop stands for Text Objects OPerations.
+It allows you to send text objects to functions or to the shell.

+Toop allows to add behavior equivalent to the native `d` part in `dap` or `dip` (delete a paragraph or inside a paragraph).

 ![](https://i.imgur.com/3XnM7rj.gif)

 ## Examples

+### toop#mapShell

+mapShell sends the text object directly to the shell stdin
 ```vim
 "make json objects beautiful
 call toop#mapShell('jq .', '<leader>jq')